 To improve our understanding of where congestion is located (step two), the CMP calls for a four-part analysis of congestion at the regional, then the county, level.
 The TMA began this process during the 2019-2020 program year by publishing a technical memorandum that uses a macro-level analysis to identify the most congested areas in the region.
-The TMA's CMP work in 2020-2021 will build on this analysis with a second technical memorandum on its micro-level investigation of the congested areas identified in the TMA-wide screening.
+A multi-modal accessibility analysis was completed at the beginning of the 2020 calendar year.
+The TMA's CMP work in 2021-2022 will build on this work with a third technical memorandum on its micro-level investigation of the congested areas identified in the TMA-wide screening.
 Follow on technical memorandums will include a county-wide macro-level screening to measure overall congestion levels and identify the most congested areas in each county, and a micro-level investigation of any congested areas identified in the county-wide screening that were not already addressed in the TMA-wide analysis.